gjtorikian/repository-sync/README.md

 | `MACHINE_USER_EMAIL` | **Required**.
 The Git email address of your machine user.
 | `MACHINE_USER_NAME` | **Required**.
 The Git author name of your machine user.

-On your private repository, set a webhook to point to the `/sync?squash` endpoint.
+On your private repository, set a webhook to point to the `/sync?sync_method=squash` endpoint.
 Pass in one more parameter, `dest_repo`, the name of the public repository to update.
-It might look like `http://repository-sync.someserver.com/sync?squash&dest_repo=ourorg/public`.
+It might look like `http://repository-sync.someserver.com/sync?sync_method=squash&dest_repo=ourorg/public`.
 Don't forget to fill out the **Secret** field with your secret token!

-On your public repository, set a webhook to point to the `/sync` endpoint.
+On your public repository, set a webhook to point to the `/sync?sync_method=merge` endpoint.
 Pass in just one parameter, `dest_repo`, the name of the private repository to update.
 It might look like `http://repository-sync.someserver.com/sync?dest_repo=ourorg/private`.
 Don't forget to fill out the **Secret** field with your secret token!

 You'll notice these two endpoints are practically the same.
 They are!
-The only difference is that, when hitting an endpoint with the `squash` path parameter, this tool will perform a `--squash merge` to hide the commit history.
+The only difference is the value of the `sync_method` parameter.
+When hitting an endpoint with the `sync_method=squash` path parameter, this tool will perform a `--squash merge` to hide the commit history.

+There is a third, *highly experimental*, sync method. `sync_method=replace_contents` will completely remove the public repository contents and replace them with the contents of the private repository.
+Its use is not recommended.

 ### Between a GitHub.com repository and a GitHub Enterprise repository